The coronavirus pandemic is becoming the world’s largest experiment in online learning.

 Short, focused learning encourages interaction and should be Action oriented.
 How short should it be?
 It depends on the content but our eLearning is set at 10 minutes maximum, this enables learners to study in bite sized chunks and aligns with the best practice of microlearning, which can be used to deliver just in time training and achieve a specific outcome quickly, for example when learning a practical skill.

 Short lessons should be combined with a clear goal that must be reached by the end of the session and the goal must match or relate to the specification learning outcomes.
-For example, in our Agile Scrum course an outcome might be to Explain why Agile methodologies are important and how they add value, this is practiced with an exercise and tested with a quiz.

 The focus should be on what needs to be learnt rather than what you want to teach and work from that.
 With E-learning the best practice is to aim to pre-empt the student’s questions and be predictive, as you won’t see them face to face, so when writing I usually think to myself: does this make sense, have I explained it enough, have I addressed the content from different perspectives?